Man and daughter in Mongolia

-Hmong and Mongol can sound like very similar names, so there can be confusion if they are the same group of people and even related.
+Hmong and Mongol can sound very similar names, so there can be confusion if they are the same group of people or even related.
 Both of these groups come from Asia.

 The Hmong people are from China and have migrated to southeast Asia, mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
 The Mongols, also known as Mongolians, live mainly in Inner Mongolia (China) and Mongolia.
 The Hmong mainly live in the mountains, whereas the Mongols are nomadic herders.